thinkingwithrice/PythonFinalProject/README.txt

 # PythonFinalProject - Untitled Triangle Game
 Final project for CS30 built in Python in Processing.

 This is a top-down shooter game where you play as a triangle.
 That's it.
 Don't die.
 Oh, and yes, I really named the game "Untitled Triangle Game".

+Current version : 1.0.1.0.0
 Please visit "https://github.com/thinkingwithrice/PythonFinalProject" to view versions / commits.

-Current version : 1.0.1.0.0
+NOTE : REQUIRES "POSTFX" AND "MINIM" LIBRARY!

 Update Log :
 [2:16 PM, Jan.
 30th, 2020] Update 1.0.1.1.0 :